 You can find my publications here.

-The zebrafish (Danio Rerio) is popular model organism in microscopy due to it’s optical transparency and the wide range of fluorescence transgenic lines now available.
-Zebrafish are even more attractive as models for cardiac developmental biology due to the similarity to early mammalian heart development and, in cardiac injury and repair, due to their amazing ability to regenerate heart tissue.
+I am doing this in the zebrafish (Danio Rerio), a popular model organism in microscopy due to it’s optical transparency and the wide range of fluorescence transgenic lines now available.
+Zebrafish are even more attractive as models for retinal developmental biology due to their relative simplicity but core similarities to mammalian retinal development.

 To this end we collaborate with researchers from the Centre for Cardiovascular Science at University of Edinburgh, where we’re working towards detailed long-term studies of heart morphology and structure both during development and regeneration.
 This research is funded by the British Heart Foundation.